Shanker Ramakrishnan

-Shanker Ramakrishnan is an Indian film screenwriter, director, producer and actor, who works primarily in the Malayalam cinema.
+Shanker Ramakrishnan is an Indian film screenwriter, director, producer and actor, who works primarily in Malayalam cinema.

 Career

-He is Law Graduate (LL.B) from Government Law College, Thiruvananthapuram and He started his career immediately after completing post-graduation from the School of Management Studies, CUSAT.
+He is a law graduate (LL.B) from Government Law College, Thiruvananthapuram and he started his career immediately after completing post-graduation from the School of Management Studies, CUSAT.

 In the collective film Kerala Café, Shankar scripted and directed the critically acclaimed film segment "Island Express".
 Prithviraj who played the lead character “Leon” in the film invited Shankar to write August Cinema's maiden venture “Urumi”.
 Urumi was a historical drama film directed and filmed by Santosh Sivan with Prithviraj and Genelia in the lead roles.
 The movie created a turning point in Shankar's artistic career and gave him opportunities to work on the wider canvas.

 V. K. Prakash, the National Award winner, invited Shankar to write the Malayalam version of the Hindi film "Freaky Chakra".
 The Malayalam version was titled "Netholi oru Cheriya Meen Alla" and was a postmodern experimental film starring Fahadh Faasil and Kamalinee Mukherjee.

-Shankar's filmography took a surprise detour when his mentor Ranjith offered him a role to play Alexey Thadeus, the free-spirited cancer patient, in his movie “Spirit”.
+Shankar's filmography took a surprise detour when Ranjith offered him a role to play Alexey Thadeus, the free-spirited cancer patient, in his movie “Spirit”.
 The role won Shankar the 'SIIMA Award for Best Male Debutant' and best supporting actor awards including the ‘Mathrubhumi Medimix Movie Award’.
 Spirit was followed by V.K.P's “Poppins” and G.S.
 Vijayan's “Bavuttiyude Namathil” starring Mammootty and written by Ranjith.

 Shankar then went on to play vivid characters in movies like "Seconds", Sreebala K. Menon's “Love 24X7” with Dileep, and Bobby-Sanjay's "How Old Are You" with Manju Warrier, directed by Roshan Andrews.